Education E-3 Sponsorship Jobs in Wisconsin

 Responsibilities

-Current LPN license by applicable state requirements.
-Arizona and Florida: Maintains current Basic Life Support (BLS) for Health Care Providers.
-Midwest: Maintains current Basic Life Support for Health Care Providers from one of the following programs: American Heart Association or American Red Cross.
-Additional specialty certification/training as required by the work area.
+Current RN license by applicable state requirements.
+Maintains current Basic Life Support for Health Care Providers from one of the following programs: American Heart Association or American Red Cross.
+Positions that are not on campus may not require current Basic Life Support (BLS) competency as determined by the work area.
+Additional state licensure(s) and/or specialty certification/training as required by the work area.

 Nonexempt